 The District may close schools because of bad weather or emergency conditions.
-When such conditions exist, the Superintendent will make the official decision concerning the closing of the District's facilities.
-When it becomes necessary to close school, the Communications Department of the District will post the notice on the District's website, Facebook and Twitter and shall notify the media so that students, their parents, and employees can make plans accordingly.
+When such conditions exist, the Superintendent of Schools will make the official decision concerning the closing of the District's facilities.
+When it becomes necessary to close school, Communication Services will post the notice on the District's website, Facebook and Twitter and shall notify the media so that students, their parents, and employees can make plans accordingly.